virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 ### 6. Box's indsides

-For the insides, we will go with the cosmic theme.
-So first we are going to draw some stars.
+For the insides, we will go with a cosmic theme.
+So, first, we are going to draw some stars.

 #### 6.1.
 Stars

 The stars will be drawn on a sphere very far away.
-The view direction will difine the position on the sphere by calculating `theta`( longitude ) and `phi`( latitude ) angles:
+The view direction will define the position on the sphere by calculating `theta` ( longitude ) and `phi` ( latitude ) angles:

 ```glsl
 vec3 draw_stars( in vec3 rd )